 If an allergic reaction occurs, the drug should be discontinued and appropriate therapy should be instituted.
-Physicians should be aware that reappearance of the allergic symptoms may occur when symptomatic therapy is discontinued.
+Physicians should be aware that the allergic symptoms may reappear after symptomatic therapy has been discontinued.

 Abnormal liver function, hepatitis, cholestatic jaundice, hepatic necrosis, and hepatic failure have been reported, some of which have resulted in death.
 Discontinue azithromycin immediately if signs and symptoms of hepatitis occur.

 Prolonged cardiac repolarization and QT interval, imparting a risk of developing cardiac arrhythmia and torsades de pointes, have been seen with treatment with macrolides, including azithromycin.
 Cases of torsades de pointes have been spontaneously reported during postmarketing surveillance in patients receiving azithromycin.
 Providers should consider the risk of QT prolongation, which can be fatal when weighing the risks and benefits of azithromycin for at-risk groups including: